theobald-software/theobald-software.github.io/content/_en/ecs-core/development_with_ecs_core/getting_started_with_ecscore_and_sharepoint_online.md

 ![ecscore-gettingstarted-07](/img/content/ecscore-gettingstarted-07.png){:class="img-responsive"}

-Let's take a closer look at the code we use to access the on-premise SAP system via Azure Relay and ECS Core:
+Let's take a closer look at the code we use to access the on-premises SAP system via Azure Relay and ECS Core:
 - connection.ecs.coreApiKey is the API key from your ECS Core installation.
 - instance: is the name of the maintained SAP connection in ECS Core.
 - connection.ecs.url is the Azure Relay Name for ECS Core.